Promoting British Values

 The Rule of Law

 The importance of Laws, whether they be those that govern each class, our school or our country, are reinforced each day.
-In addition, they are positively reinforced through our support for high expectations of children’s behaviour; this often happens through school assemblies, R Time and PHSE lessons.
+In addition, they are positively reinforced through our support for high expectations of children’s behaviour; this often happens through school assemblies, and PSHRE lessons.
 We also support parents in developing positive parenting around boundaries and behaviour expectations.

 The development of classroom and playground rules, each created with the children, allows the importance of rules in the promotion of a happy school community to be valued by all members of the school, both staff and children.
 We endeavour to involve members of organisations such as the Police, Coastguard and Fire Service in order to reinforce these messages.

 Within school, our children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 We help children to recognise that it is better to make positive choices and that there are consequences to all the choices that we make.
-As a nursery and infant school we spend time ensuring that children understand how to make sensible choices and why they need to consider the choices that they make, all set within clear boundaries which support them in making safe and sensible choices.
-Our curriculum and the way in which we organise our curriculum supports children developing independence.
+Our curriculum, and the way in which we organise our curriculum, supports children developing independence.
 We have school uniform which has two colours (red and blue); this simple fact enables children to start to make decisions; they are expected to wear our school uniform but there is a freedom within that choice as to the colour that they wear.
-We present pupils with relevant information regarding E-Safety and personal freedoms through our computing and PSHE curriculum.
+We present pupils with relevant information regarding E-Safety and personal freedoms through our computing and PSHRE curriculum.
 We also offer pupils a wide range of extra-curricular opportunities that they can choose to participate in.

 Tolerance of those of Different Faiths and Beliefs:

 We achieve this through enhancing our children’s understanding of their place in a wider culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices are supported by learning in RE and PSHE.
+Assemblies and discussions involving prejudices are supported by learning in RS and PSHRE.
 Members of different faiths or religions have been encouraged to share their knowledge to enhance learning within classes and the school.

 We allow every child in the school to identify with their own culture.
 We value the diverse ethnic backgrounds of all our children and families and undertake a variety of events and lessons to celebrate these.